-As the worlds move more and more towards digital, the real estate industry has learned that in order to survive, it must embrace technology at its core.
-Now, nearly every step of the real estate process is now done through technology — from the beginning of a home search to closing deals, every transaction can be done with a click or swipe.
-From gathering metrics on customers, to bringing home design at their fingertips, there are so many ways in which technology plays a crucial role.
+As the world moves more and more towards digital, the real estate industry has learned that in order to survive, it must embrace technology at its core.
+Now, nearly every step of the real estate process is done through technology — from the beginning of a home search to closing deals, every transaction can be done with a click or a swipe.
+From gathering metrics on customers, to bringing home design to their fingertips, there are so many ways in which technology plays a crucial role.

-Here are a few of technology-driven changes which are transforming the real estate sector:
+Here are a few technology-driven changes which are transforming the real estate sector:

 Furthermore, artificial intelligence (AI) can help businesses make better decisions by managing vast amounts of data.
 The increased use of machine learning techniques and deep learning will boost the quantity of information available, as well as the efficient processing of this information.
 This could lead to faster and more accurate matching of property and potential tenants.

 Technology offers a user-friendly experience when showcasing homes.
 3-D technology and aerial drone footage are quite commonly used today.
 Virtual and augmented reality technologies are revolutionising the way that people view potential purchases.
 With continual improvements in augmented reality technologies, a potential homeowner will be able to design and digitally see how their new home will look.

 Utilising this technology, DAMAC has launched a unique concept called ‘A La Carte Villas’ at DAMAC Hills, which enables buyers to personalise multiple aspects of their homes, including villa type, layout, landscaping, interiors, and furnishings, among others using a cutting-edge configuration app.
 We have found that giving the customer a clear and vivid picture of how their new home will look, motivates a purchase.

 Online Transaction Management